Things to Do in Japan in July

 Climate and weather

 Tsuyu ☔️ rainy season covers the major part of the month and officially ends on July 19.
 Afterward comes heat and high humidity.
 Typhoons 🌀 can form at the beginning of summer, even if the risk is higher the following months.
-Clouds are numerous and dense, and they sometimes obscure beautiful views, such as those of Mount Fuji 🗻.
+Clouds are numerous and dense, and they sometimes obscure beautiful views, such as the one on Mount Fuji 🗻.

 The Kansai and Kanto areas experience high average temperatures from 27 to 31°C (80.6 to 87.8°F).
 Along the Pacific coast, the ocean’s temperature often exceeds 20°C (68°F).
 In the north, Hokkaido offers cooler weather at around 25°C (77°F).